deeptestai/genai_tigs/README.md

 ## Motivation:

- <p align="justify"> This research aims to evaluate the accuracy of various classifiers on datasets such as Mnist, Svhn, cifar10, and an Imagenet dataset.
-For this purpose, we utilized different generative models to introduce misbehavior-inducing images.
-Subsequently, we assessed the classifiers' ability to provide accurate predictions based on these images.</p>
+ <p align="justify">The objective of this research is to evaluate the accuracy of various classifiers on datasets including MNIST, SVHN, CIFAR-10, and ImageNet.
+To achieve this, we employed different generative models to create images that induce misbehavior.
+We then assessed the classifiers' performance by determining their accuracy in making predictions based on these challenging images.</p>

 ## Repository Structure:
 - experiments: contain subfolders of four separate datasets, each with three different generative AI model-based folders.
 These folders consist of the raw experimental data and the script used to obtain the results reported in the paper.